Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 99999.0 (Farthest)
 			"Drug Range"					"500.0"
 		}
+		// The Super Tank forces survivors to only use a certain weapon slot.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor will be forced to only use a certain weapon slot.
+		// "Enforce Hit" - When a survivor is hit by a Tank's claw or rock, the survivor will be forced to only use a certain weapon slot.
+		"Enforce Ability"
+		{
+			// Enable this ability.
+			// Note: This setting does not affect the "Enforce Hit" setting.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 99999 (Less chance)
+			"Enforce Chance"				"4"

+			// The Super Tank's ability effects last this long.
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			"Enforce Duration"				"5.0"

+			// Enable the Super Tank's claw/rock attack.
+			// Note: This setting does not need "Ability Enabled" set to 1.
+			// 0: OFF
+			// 1: ON
+			"Enforce Hit"					"0"

+			// The distance between a survivor and the Super Tank to trigger the ability.
+			// Minimum: 1.0 (Closest)
+			// Maximum: 99999.0 (Farthest)
+			"Enforce Range"					"500.0"

+			// The Super Tank forces survivors to only use one of the following weapon slots.
+			// Combine numbers in any order for different results.
+			// Character limit: 5
+			// 1: 1st slot only.
+			// 2: 2nd slot only.
+			// 3: 3rd slot only.
+			// 4: 4th slot only.
+			// 5: 5th slot only.
+			"Enforce Weapon Slots"			"12345"
+		}
 		// The Super Tank creates fires.
 		// "Ability Enabled" - When a survivor is within range of the Tank, a fire is created around the survivor.
 		// "Fire Hit" - When a survivor is hit by a Tank's claw or rock, a fire is created around the survivor.